FabLab RUC internship

 - The stay will not include any salary from Roskilde University.

-- Please note you are not insured by Roskilde University’s insurance as you are not employed.
-It is therefore important you are insured by your home university or are covered by private liability and health insurance.
-There may be exceptions to this rule in case of working with interns coming from a Danish School.
+- Please note you may be not insured by Roskilde University’s insurance as you are not employed.
+It is, therefore, important you are insured by your home university or are covered by private liability and health insurance.
+There may be exceptions to this rule in the case of working with interns coming from a Danish School.

-To help out at the lab and to give you an expectation of things to engage in we have made the following idea catalogue.
-It should not be considered a todolist.
+To help out at the lab and to give you an expectation of things to engage in we have made the following idea catalog.
+It should not be considered a todo list.